Being a Single Man Again 1992-1993

 My 19 years as a married man ended with an unpleasant divorce in July 1992.
 I was a single man again who only had to worry about himself.
 My new independence allowed me time away from home and unlimited travel.
-It also afforded the opportunity to finally rebuild my former home which burned down in March 1991.
+It also allowed me to finally rebuild my former home which burned down in March 1991.

-Actually, I wasn't happy living with no female companionship.
+I wasn't happy living without any female companionship.
 For this reason, I started dating again and fell in love in February 1993 after I met my eventual second wife.

 Immediate Aftermath of Divorce July-August 1992

 About a week after the realization of my divorce had sunk in, I experienced anger about wasting 20 years of my life.
 My immediate reaction was to throw away a photo album I had with pictures of my ex-wife Mona in both Taiwan and the United States.
 Unfortunately, many of my Navy pictures while stationed in Taiwan were also included.
 I guess I thought this was a good way to erase the past.

 Then, a few days later, I started to cry while listening to a song by Chicago.
 I couldn't forget the good times I had with Mona, especially during the first half of our marriage.